M66B/FairEmail/FAQ.md

 To get an API key, you'll need to register on the VirusTotal website.

+Note that only the hash of a file will be sent and that files won't be uploaded.

 This feature was added in version 1.1941 and is available in non Play store versions only.

 <br />